-This Sisig recipe will make you go “OMG” with it’s scrumptious taste.
+This Sisig recipe will make you go “OMG” with its scrumptious taste.
 It’s a Kapampangan dish from parts of pig head and chicken liver.
 Then seasoned with calamansi, onions and chili peppers.
-It’s popular in the Philippines as pulutan (food eaten with alcoholic drinks) but also served as main course.
+It’s popular in the Philippines as pulutan (food eaten with alcoholic drinks) but also served as the main course.
 I cook this dish for my family every now and then or when we miss our province Pampanga in the Philippines.
 A festival for this dish is held every year to showcase the Kapampangan’s cooking prowess.
 Have you tried sisig Kapampangan?
 Try this recipe and tell us what you think.

 When we are having this dish, my husband would recall fond memories during his college years.
 He and his friends would go to Valdes St. or “Crossing” since it was a former railroad track in Angeles City, Pampanga.

 - You can also use other parts of pork (pork belly). but to get the authentic experience, we suggest using parts from the head.